globulus/easyflows/README.md

    * the current Activity *a*, and
    * the [checklist](#checklists) describing the branching conditions.

 Due to the way FlowManager works, *a* and *c* are always going to point to the same instance, i.e the Activity is required to implement the Checklist the Relay is checking against.
+Because of this, there's a convenience *put* overload that takes in a block of *(Flow, Activity)*, where Activity is also a Checklist.
+That example is used throughout the demo app.

 Check out the [following section](#checklists) for some code samples.